AlenPelin/keo-studio/_portfolio/amanda-neon-photo-shoot.md

   - "/media/8 keo studio photography amanda neon 2.jpg"

 ---
 Have you ever heard about neon light portrait photography?
-It is a very popular
+It is a very popular theme for a photo shoot.
+I would say that neon photoshoot is a followers-magnet!